spacetelescope/reference-file-testing-tool/README.rst

     $ db_utils full_reg_set /your/path/your_db_name.db /path/to/dir/with/dirs_of_data --num_cpu=8

-will find, preprocess and ingest the data using 8 workers at one time.
+will find, preprocess and ingest the data using 8 workers.
 The code performs a check for the number of cpus on your machine before executing to make sure you aren't exceeding the number of cores you have available.

 Testing JWST Reference File